stephenmac7/mfa-service/README.md

 - RESTful API for audio-transcript alignment
 - Returns alignment results as JSON with word and phone-level timing
-- Currently English-only (hardcodes pretrained English US ARPA)
+- Currently hardcodes the dictionaries, so only supports one language at a time

 ## Setup